tobiohlala/lightdm-tiny-greeter/README.md

 ## Configuration

-Configuration and customization can be done by editing `config.h`.
+All configuration and customization goes into `config.h` prior compiling.

 | Variable  | Meaning                                                                                 |
 |-----------|-----------------------------------------------------------------------------------------|